 Macaroni bolognese au gratin

 I love a traditional lasagne but sometimes I like to ring the changes with this tasty alternative.
-Layers of rich meat sauce and creamy macaroni topped with a Parmesan and sourdough crumb and served with a green salad on the side, it’s a perfect family supper dish.
+Layers of rich meat sauce and creamy macaroni topped with a crispy Parmesan and breadcrumb topping served with a green salad on the side, it’s a perfect family supper dish.
 If you’ve already got your favourite meat sauce in the freezer, it’s super-quick to make.

 macaroni bolognese